SmartDataAnalytics/jena-sparql-api/jena-sparql-api-analytics/README.md

 ## jena-sparql-api-analytics

-A package for analytics that cannot be implemented using jena, guava, rxjava or our own small util package aksw-commons alone due to depencies on further libraries.
+A dedicated package for analytics such that their dependencies can be separated from the rest of the jena-sparql-api project.

 ### PrefixAccumulator